balaji1974/nosql/elasticsearch/README.md

 bin/elasticsearch

-Note: 9200 is the default port for elasticsearch which can be changed in elasticsearch.yml file located in the config folder.
+Note: 9200 is the default port for Elasticsearch which can be changed in elasticsearch.yml file located in the config folder.

 We can configure many more things like apart from port settings in this yaml file like: cluster name